solidity-io/indexer-kadena/indexer/README.md

 The Kadena Indexer project includes several types of tests to ensure the functionality and reliability of the codebase.
 Below are the instructions to run these tests:

+You can set your graphQL endpoint in the `.env.testing` file, otherwise it defaults to `localhost:3001`.

 ### 6.1.
 Unit Tests

 Unit tests are designed to test individual components or functions in isolation.
 To run the unit tests, use the following command: